 Euro (EUR; symbol €) = 100 cents.
 Notes are in denominations of €500, 200, 100, 50, 20, 10 and 5.
 Coins are in denominations of €2 and 1, and 50, 20, 10, 5, 2 and 1 cents.

-American Express, Diners, MasterCard and Visa are accepted at upmarket establishments; elsewhere cash is preferred.
+American Express, Diners, MasterCard and Visa are accepted at most establishments; however, Visa is the most accepted credit card.
+Some shops may not accept cash.
 Credit cards can be used to get cash advances from banks.

 ATMs are easily accessible, especially in urban areas, where you can withdraw cash 24 hours a day.